WenSimEHRP/jppluswins/README.md

 To build the GRF, you should have these subjects installed;

 - bash
-- nml (modified version)
+- nml
 - gcc
 - python

 Note: you should be able to access `bash` after you installed `git` if you are on Windows.\
-You could use `install_dependencies.sh` to quickly install nml and its requirements.\
+You could use `install_dependencies.sh` to quickly install nml and its requirements.

-Please note that this grf requires a specific modified version of NML.
+Please note that this grf requires the latest version of NML.
 It is recommended to install NML through the install script.

 After having all dependencies installed, you should be able to build the grf by running `build.sh`.